open-mesh-mirror/doc/batman-adv/TVLV.rst

 This document describes in detail the TVLV format, the TVLV API and contains a list of TVLV definitions for reference.
-Be sure to have read the [[open-mesh:2012-10-01-GSoC-2012-Spyros-Gasteros-Final-Report\|TVLV introduction]] if you don't understand the scope of this document.
+Be sure to have read the :doc:`TVLV introduction </open-mesh/2012-10-01-GSoC-2012-Spyros-Gasteros-Final-Report>` if you don't understand the scope of this document.

 TVLV format
 -----------